 What To Do:

-The Phin consists of three sets, which are the Filter plate, the filter press, and the Brew chamber.
+The Phin consists of three sets: the Filter plate, the filter press, and the Brew chamber.
 Each of the three sets consists of tiny little holes.

 StepOne: Place the filter plate on top of the cup.

-Step Three: Place the filter press on top of the ground coffee; the filter press will help in leveling up the surface of the ground coffee.
+Step Three: Place the filter press on top of the ground coffee; the filter press will help level the surface of the ground coffee.

 Step Four: Add some hot water to the coffee, and the coffee will start dripping into the cup.

 The Phin method is an effective way to brew coffee without using a coffee filter.
-However, what I don’t like about the Phin method is that it takes quite some time to drip the whole coffee into the cup.
+However, I don't like the Phin method because it takes quite some time to drip the whole coffee into the cup.
 Notwithstanding, using the Vietnamese Phin is a good alternative to coffee filters

-All the coffee filter alternative methods highlighted in this post are tested, proven, and effective ways of how to make coffee without a filter, and it’s up to you to give them a try.
-These “DIY” will also drastically reduce the amount you spend on coffee filters.
+Now you know how to make coffee without a filter with the methods highlighted in this post.
+These methods are tested, proven, and effective ways to make coffee without a filter, and it's up to you to try them.

-What can you use in the place of a coffee filter?
+What can you use in place of a coffee filter?